Samsung/Wits/README.md

 # Wits

-Wits is a development tool to help run your HTML5-based apps on your 2017+ Samsung TV during development.
+Wits is a development tool to help run your Tizen web application on your **2017+ Samsung TV** during development.

 It is the fastest way to get your local code running on device during development.
 Saving you from having to build, package, and reinstall your app each time you want to see how it will run on device.
+We call it a `LIVE RELOAD`.

+**Wits is a help to continue your developing context.**

 <img src="https://user-images.githubusercontent.com/11974693/50271217-70b46280-0477-11e9-897b-7060f3a25fa2.jpg" width="100%" title="Wits">